2024 Women of the MCC Committee

 Joined Committee: 2019

-Georgie has been an MCC member since 2006, joined the WoMCC in 2019 and appointed Treasurer at the 2022 AGM.
+Georgie has been an MCC member since 2006 and joined the WoMCC in 2019, later becoming Treasurer in 2022.
+A lifelong Essendon supporter, the MCG remains one of her favourite places.

 Secretary